 For many people with diabetes, glucose monitoring is key for the achievement of glycemic targets.
 Major clinical trials of insulin-treated patients have included SMBG as part of multifactorial interventions to demonstrate the benefit of intensive glycemic control on diabetes complications (16).
 SMBG is thus an integral component of effective therapy of patients taking insulin.
 In recent years, CGM has emerged as a complementary method for the assessment of glucose levels.
 Glucose monitoring allows patients to evaluate their individual response to therapy and assess whether glycemic targets are being safely achieved.
-Integrating results into diabetes management can be a useful tool for guiding medical nutrition therapy and physical activity, preventing hypoglycemia, and adjusting medications (particularly prandial insulin doses).
+The international consensus on time in range provides guidance on standardized CGM metrics (see Table 6.2) and considerations for clinical interpretation and care (17).
+To make these metrics more actionable, standardized reports with visual cues such as the Ambulatory Glucose Profile (see Fig. 6.1) are recommended (17) and may help the patient and the provider interpret the data and use it to guide treatment decisions.
+Integrating SMBG and CGM results into diabetes management can be useful for guiding medical nutrition therapy and physical activity, preventing hypoglycemia, and adjusting medications.
+As recently reviewed, while A1C is currently the primary measure guiding glucose management and a valuable marker of the risk of developing diabetes complications, the Glucose Management Indicator (GMI) along with the other CGM metrics are suggested to provide for a much more personalized diabetes management plan.
+The incorporation of these metrics into clinical practice is in evolution, and optimization of CGM terminology will evolve to suit patient and provider needs.
 The patient's specific needs and goals should dictate SMBG frequency and timing or the consideration of CGM use.
-Please refer to Section 7 "Diabetes Technology" for a fuller discussion of the use of SMBG and CGM.
+Please refer to Section 7 "Diabetes Technology" (https:// doi.org/10.2337/dc20-S007) for a fuller discussion of the use of SMBG and CGM.